Monday, 30 Dec 2024

 FIFA is an acronym derived from the French language, standing for Federation Internationale de Football Association.
 Translated into English, it roughly means the International Federation of Football Association.
 The name was chosen because France, along with other European nations, was one of the founding members of FIFA.

-Tham Khảo Thêm: What is a Clean Sheet in Soccer?
+Tham Khảo Thêm: What Is a Player-Manager in Soccer?

 When was FIFA founded?